 The determination that there is a direct threat must be based on objective evidence and reasonable medical judgment regarding an individual's current ability to perform essential functions of a job.
 It cannot be based on unfounded fears or generalizations.
 An employer cannot refuse to hire you because it would result in a slightly increased risk or because of fears that there might be a significant risk sometime in the future.
 The employer must also consider whether a risk can be eliminated or reduced to an acceptable level with a reasonable accommodation.

-No. Under the ADA the employer is not required to modify its leave policy to allow and employee to care for a family member.
+No. Under the ADA an employer is not required to modify its leave policy to allow an employee to care for a family member.
 Employees can only seek a reasonable accommodation for their own disabilities.
 However, under the FMLA, an employee can take leave for a serious health condition of spouse, parent or child.

 An employer may be required to make adjustments in leave policy as a reasonable accommodation for a worker with a disability.
 The employer is not obligated to provide additional paid leave, but accommodations may include leave flexibility and unpaid leave.
 In this situation, if your job is terminated while you are on leave, this could constitute disability discrimination, on the basis that your employer has denied you the reasonable accommodation you need.